thkl/hm-interface/README.md

 let newInteface = new HMInterface.HomematicInterface(options)
 newInteface.init()

-// the interface will safe XMPRPC Init IDs to use after an relaunch; if you want to use saved IDs
+// the interface will save XMPRPC Init IDs to use after an relaunch; if you want to use saved IDs
 // (you do not have to restart rega) you can do it by : newInteface.loadClients(options.ccuIP)